Published: 17 December 2021

 The world's first plant-based COVID-19 vaccine from Medicago and GSK is 75.3% effective against preventing COVID-19 of any severity (from the Delta variant), finds a study which ran in the UK.

-Nearly 300 participants across the UK at 11 sites, including seven National Institute for Health Research supported-sites, took part in the study.
+Nearly 300 participants across the UK at 11 sites, including seven NIHR supported-sites, took part in the study.

 A total of 24,000 volunteers across six countries were involved and no related serious adverse events were reported, with reactogenicity (expected vaccine reactions) generally mild to moderate.
 The Omicron variant was not circulating during the study.